 Netherby-Sewell introduced the Fighting Spirit Award to Fresno State in 2008, an award begun at Hofstra University by Hall of Fame coach Fran Kalafer.
 Netherby-Sewell presents the award to an individual or the team on a weekly basis for the best display of a fighting spirit through adversity and challenges.
 At the end of the season, the individual or team who earns the most awards during the season receives the year-end Fighting Spirit Award and past recipients include Allanah Munson and Baylee Platt (2008), the entire team (2009, '11), Kelly Mason (2010) and Korrin Wild (2012).

-In 2012, the Bulldogs saw their best season under Netherby-Sewell and since 2004.
+In 2012, the Bulldogs saw their best season under Netherby-Sewell in more than a decade.
 The `Dogs finished the year 18-13 and in fourth place in their first season as Mountain West members.
 The season was highlighted by wins against the PAC-12's Colorado and MW volleyball powers Colorado State and Wyoming.
 Fresno State spent half the conference season among the top three in the MW standings before finishing in fourth.

 Two Bulldogs, Wild and Barbara Alcantara, earned MW Player of the Week awards.
 Alcantara became the first volleyball student-athlete to garner All-MW honors.
 Under Netherby-Sewell's guidance, Wild and Alcantara were among the best in the nation in service aces and assists, respectively.
 Wild was 12th in the country with 0.44 aces per set, while Alcantara was 28th in the nation with 11.2 assists per set.